bitembassy/home-node/lightning-backup.md

 ## Backup the c-lightning database
 The c-lightning database should be backed up regulary as it might be required in order to recover funds in case of a data loss.

-> Note: Do not try to restore a database backup yourself!
+> Warning: Do not try to restore a database backup yourself!
 Using an out-of-date database as-is may lead to lost funds.
 The restore proccess is out of scope here and currently requires an expert help.

 ### Create a backup script